zalando/skipper/docs/reference/filters.md

 It is also possible to enable this behavior centrally for a Skipper instance with the -rfc-patch-path flag.
 See
 [URI standards interpretation](../../operation/operation/#uri-standards-interpretation).

+## bearerinjector

+This filter injects `Bearer` tokens into `Authorization` headers read from file providing the token as content.
+This is only for use cases using skipper as sidecar to inject tokens for the application on the [**egress**](egress.md) path, if it's used in the **ingress** path you likely create a security issue for your application.